 How sustainable is UNIF?

-Usually, in our “How Ethical Is…?” articles, we take a look at the brand’s rating and break it down so that you know more about how a brand is performing across the three key areas of Environmental Impact, Labour Conditions, and Animal Welfare.
+Usually, in our “How Ethical Is…?” articles, we take a look at the brand’s rating and break it down so that you know more about how a brand is performing across the three key areas of environmental impact, labour conditions, and animal welfare.

 Browsing the brand’s website, we found cotton t-shirts “made in LA”, as well as “imported” polyester and rayon dresses, faux fur jackets, and leather shoes.
 Otherwise, we couldn’t find any relevant information about the brand’s products or how it produces its items.

 UNIF might be family owned and operated, and it might not mass produce, but it needs to start disclosing more information about how, where, and by whom its items are made, as well as the materials used.
-Transparency is crucial to ethical and sustainable fashion and is the first step towards reducing a businesses’ impact.
+Transparency is crucial to more ethical and sustainable fashion and is the first step towards reducing a businesses’ impact.

-Note that Good On You ratings consider 100s of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
+Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.

 Good swaps